How to Start a Sporting Goods Store

 Sporting goods are always in demand for children’s sports teams, adult sports teams, and just for fun.
 If you are a sports lover, a sporting goods store offers a great opportunity to own your own profitable business and be involved in something that you’re passionate about.

-A sporting goods store sells all types of sporting equipment for baseball, football, tennis, hockey, soccer, golf, and more.
-Products include balls, bats, pucks, hockey sticks, golf clubs, rackets, sports apparel, shoes, protective equipment, and everything else necessary for almost every sport.
+A sporting goods store sells all types of sports equipment and sports memorabilia for baseball, football, tennis, hockey, soccer, golf, and more.
+Products include balls, bats, pucks, hockey sticks, golf clubs, rackets, athletic apparel, shoes, protective equipment, outdoor gear, fishing gear, exercise equipment, and more.

 According to IBIS World, the sporting goods industry market size as of 2021 is $52.1 billion.
 It has grown .2% per year for the last 5 years.
 The industry is sensitive to economic fluctuations, increasing when people have more disposable income.
-There is a tremendous amount of competition in the industry, which creates a barrier to entry.
+There is a tremendous amount of competition in the industry, with large companies such as Dick’s Sporting Goods and Sports Authority, which creates a barrier to entry.

 The industry was tremendously impacted by the pandemic due to many sports coming to a halt because of stay-at-home orders and social distancing guidelines.
 As the pandemic winds down, the industry should rebound.
 The home sports and exercise sector, which did well during the pandemic, is expected to remain popular.